Republicans Look To Avoid A Political Headache In Georgia

 "For everyone out there who is a little bit uncomfortable with the idea that the Republicans control everything, especially with a president that is so erratic, the best way to make sure that we can have some balance is to make sure that the Democrats take back the House," Castro said — an effort he underscored began on Tuesday.

-For Democrats shocked by last November's results, Ossoff's campaign has become a vehicle for them to try to affect change.
+For Democrats shocked by last November's results, Ossoff's campaign has become a vehicle for them to try to effect change.
 Megan Prince-Miller, 33, was one of the many volunteers who came out on Saturday to campaign for Ossoff on a warm spring day, ready to knock on doors even though she was heavily pregnant and due in three weeks.

 "We're having our first baby, a daughter, and, you know, it's just been on the back of our minds — what kind of world is she going to live in?
 And I don't want it to be the world that I think that President Trump is creating," Prince-Miller said.